liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-forms.markdown

 ### Creating a Kaleo Process [](id=creating-a-kaleo-process)

 Click the *Add* (![Add](../../../images-dxp/icon-add.png)) button to open the *New Process Wizard*.
-In this first step, name the process *Room Request*, add a description, and then click *Next*.
+In this first step, name the process *Spa rder Process*, add a description, and then click *Next*.

 ![Figure 1: Add a Kaleo Forms Process to link a form with a workflow definition.](../../../images-dxp/kaleo-forms-add.png)